NortekSupport/nucleus_driver/ros2/README.md

 --net=host
 ```

-In order for the docker container to have access to a serial connection to the Nucleus device, one of two arguments has to be added in the run command.
+In order for the docker container to have access to a serial connection to the Nucleus device, one of the two following arguments has to be added in the run command.
 To specifically map the serial port into the container the following argument can be added

 ```
-# this maps from the host machine, to the container: --device=/from/host:/to/container
+# this maps a port from the host machine to the container: --device=/from/host:/to/container
 --device=/dev/ttyUSB0:/dev/ttyUSB0
 ```

-This only maps the specified serial port to the container, and is considered safer than the the following alternative
+The previous argument maps only the specified serial port to the container, and is considered safer than the the following alternative

 ```
 --privileged
 ```

-TODO: DOCUMENT --PRIVILEGED

 which gives the container access to all the serial ports on the host.
 This is practical when the serial port is unknown when executing the container or when the serial port is likely to change.